 So Why Take It?

 In Chapter Approved 2017, the unit point cost was increased by 30 points from 75 for the carriage to 105.
-Once you add the crew, it is only 2 points cheaper than the Armageddon Pattern Basilisk for 5 less wounds.
+Once you add the crew, it is only 2 points cheaper than the Armageddon Pattern Basilisk for 5 fewer wounds.

 First, you could string your crews out to help with the 9″ no Deep Strike bubble.

 Second, you could string the Guardsmen Crew out to not only prevent Deep Striking.
 You could use them to hold objectives.
 This gets kind of cheeky.
 Essentially, these infantry models are treated like characters and can only be targeted if they are the closest unit.
-This means your opponent will have to shoot your well hidden carriage off the table before he/she can blast the Guardsmen Crew off the table in order to take you off the objective.
-The downside is, the troops do not have the Defenders of Humanity rule making the objective vulnerable to be lost simply because your opponent gets more models or a unit with Defenders of Humanity or a similar rule within 3″.
+This means your opponent will have to shoot your well-hidden carriage off the table before he/she can blast the Guardsmen Crew off the table in order to take you off the objective.
+The downside is, the troops do not have the Defenders of Humanity rulemaking the objective vulnerable to be lost simply because your opponent gets more models or a unit with Defenders of Humanity or a similar rule within 3″.

 The Guardsmen Crew and Carriages should be in your deep back line.
-So if the enemy does get in and a single front line Guardsman is alive, have the Commissar execute him/her for obvious heresy of not dying gloriously in the service to the Emperor and letting the heretic live and succeed past his/her designated defensive position.
+So if the enemy does get in and a single front line Guardsman is alive, have the Commissar execute him/her for the obvious heresy of not dying gloriously in the service to the Emperor and letting the heretic live and succeed past his/her designated defensive position.